What you will learn:

 CTRL + A to select all the outline text

-CTRL + SHIFT + Z to remove formatting that is not on the Slide Master
+CTRL + SHIFT + Z to remove formatting that is not on the Master

-The manual formatting is removed for all of the slides and the Slide Master rules again.
+The manual formatting is removed for all of the slides and the Master rules

 Switch to Slide Sorter view to see all of the slides at once.